???

 They built a recreation area around a lake surrounded by cottonwood trees with areas for picnicking, swimming, boating, and fishing.
 It was a popular place among all the citizens of southwest Utah.

 This area was remote enough that Pres.
 Wilford Woodruff used come come down to avoid U.S. Marshalls who were looking for polygamists.
 He could hide in the reeds around the lake and in a small room in the Atkin's home.
+He also enjoyed the good hunting and fishing there.

 In 1906, a major flood nearly destroyed Atkinville.
 After the flood, buildings were dismantled and the lumber salvaged.